 With a major SLR slump under way, the early-to-mid-1980s were the golden age of the compact AF (auto focus) 35mm camera.
-Many snapshooting consumers, who had been sucked in by the snake-oil promise of SLRs that did everything for you, now turned to what they had really needed all along, relatively affordable compact AF models.
+Many snapshooting consumers, who had been sucked in by the snake-oil promise of SLRs that did everything for you, now turned to what they had really needed all along: relatively affordable compact AF models.
 Innovations were coming fast and furious, and widespread cost-cutting had yet to enter the picture.
 All of the major (and most of the smaller) manufacturers had at least one high-quality entrant in the hotly-contested 35mm f/2.8 category.
 By the late '80s, however, the bean-counters and the public's clamor for zoom lenses ensured the demise of the capable, yet economical, AF compact.
 But let's go back to the boom days of...

-2 Comments
+12 Comments

 |

 C.J.
-OdenbachSuffers from a two-decade and counting film and manual focus SLR addiction.
+OdenbachSuffers from a quarter-century and counting film and manual focus SLR addiction.
 Has recently expanded into 1980's AF point and shoots, and (gack!)
 '90s SLRs.
 He even mixes in some digital.
 Definitely a sick man.
 Categories

 All